d3v1an7/macos-fresh/README.md

   - Symlink `bin/fresh` to `/usr/local/bin/fresh`

 ## Known issues
-  - `undo` will not rollback power settings at this point in time.
-Previous settings are saved as raw output in `ansible/vars/system.backup.yml`.
   - Currently unable to modify dock/menubar using the osx_defaults module: https://github.com/ansible/ansible-modules-extras/issues/2610

 ## Contributing